 This course further builds on the knowledge and skills gained from Photography 20.
 The course explores lenses, careers and occupational opportunities, legal and ethical issues, digital image manipulation, critiquing images, presentations of images, and allows individual study in areas such as portraiture, photojournalism, and advertising.

-NOTE: Students must have their own digital camera for the course.
+NOTE: Students who register for this class will also have access to Adobe CC licensing at home, but they will need a computer to operate the software (current Chromebooks will not work.)